The Truth About Food Intolerance Testing

 So how do these companies test for food intolerances?

-Most companies use a method of IgG antibody testing.
+Most companies you see online use a method of IgG antibody testing.
 Note IgG NOT IgE like in food allergy testing – which IS legit.

 IgG antibodies are the most common type of antibody (a type of protein that your immune cells make) in your blood and usually protect you against infection by “remembering” harmful substances you’ve previously been exposed to.